All About Ophthalmic Laboratory Technicians

-In 2016, there was an estimated number of 29,100 jobs for Ophthalmic Laboratory Technician in 2016 (in the United States).
+There were about 29,100 jobs for Ophthalmic Laboratory Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ophthalmic Laboratory Technician by 2026.
 Due to new job openings and attrition, there will be an average of 3,700 job openings in this field.

 The states with the most job growth for Ophthalmic Laboratory Technician are Utah, North Dakota, and Kentucky.
 Watch out if you plan on working in Vermont, Massachusetts, or South Dakota.
 These states have the worst job growth for this type of profession.